MLH/mlh-policies/cheating-response.md

 - Rob Kleiman - rob@mlh.io
 - Jamie Liao - jamie.liao@mlh.io

-You can contact them on slack (where you can also find their cell numbers).
 The main objectives of the meeting with the League Team are to find out the following:

 - What happened?
 - Are we doing anything about it?
 - Who is doing those things?
 - When are they doing them?

-Once League Team have been contacted they will work with the staff member to loop in the event organizer if they are not already involved.
+Once League Team have been contacted they will work with the MLH rep to loop in the event organizer if they are not already involved.
 The League Team will then investigate the allegation by reviewing public materials about the hack, including project repos, project submissions, and anything else available to them.

 ## Response